 History

-It started as an anonymous good deed
+started as an anonymous good deed

 It became Angels Bearing Gifts, a small, well-regarded Santa Barbara non-profit with a mission unique among non-profits in the United States.